C2 · Mastery TOEIC 905–990 IELTS 8.5–9.0 Mechanics & Cohesion

 Structuring Regarding, As for, Turning to As for the budget, we will discuss it tomorrow.

-Advanced writers use a "chain" of related words (synonyms or related concepts) to keep a topic alive without repeating the same word.
+Advanced writers use a "chain" of related words (synonyms, antonyms, or related semantic concepts) to keep a topic alive without repeating the exact same word over and over.

 The city is incredibly crowded.
 This metropolis struggles with traffic, making life in the urban center difficult for many residents.